RetailMeNot/SeleniumGridScaler/README.md

  System properties

-* awsAccessKey (required) - This should be the Access Key ID for your AWS account
+* awsAccessKey (most likely required) - This should be the Access Key ID for your AWS account.
+If not set permissions are derived from IAM role.
-* awsSecretKey (required) - This should be the Secret Key for your AWS account.
+* awsSecretKey (most likely required) - This should be the Secret Key for your AWS account.
+If not set permissions are derived from IAM role.
 * ipAddress (required) - Resolvable host name or ip address of the hub for started nodes to connect to.
 Note 'localhost' or '127.0.0.1' will not work as this will not be resolvable from the context of another machine
 * totalNodeCount - Maximum number of nodes that can connect to your hub.
 Defaults to 150 if not specified
 * extraCapabilities - CSV list of capabilities you want to be considered if specified client side (e.g. adding 'target' to this list will require any capabilities coming in with the 'target' key present to match the value in the node config)